migigenDK/Mowgli/README.md

 <p align="center"><img src="./images/gforce.jpg" width="75%"/></p>
 <br>
 <h2 id="">
-  About
+  About *This is very much a work in progress
 </h2>

-This repo is forked of https://github.com/cloudn1ne/Mowgli to folllow his great job. \
+This repo is forked of https://github.com/cedbossneo/Mowgli --> https://github.com/cloudn1ne/Mowgli to folllow their great job. \
-It should work on the Yardforce Classic 500 and LUV1000RI \
+The goal is for this to work on the Redback RM24/RM18 & Fuxtec equivalent. \
 *Please adjust the configuration in [board.h](./stm32/ros_usbnode/include/board.h)*

-The documentation on this fork is mostly not up to date - we will try to update it.

 The current way to build a mowgli mower is to flash [ros_usbnode](./stm32/ros_usbnode/) to the mainboard and use [mowgli-docker](https://github.com/cedbossneo/mowgli-docker).